 On this page you’ll find information on the current working groups, their conveners and current activities.

-Data Protection Metrics Working Group (Update 19 April 2017)
+Data Protection Metrics Working Group (Update as on 23 June 2017)

 A working group has been formed to achieve the aims of the Resolution on developing new metrics of data protection regulation which include to:.